GuiSquare/slate-api-doc/source/index.html.md

 `POST /estates/object-ids`

+*Return Estate object IDs per group*

-POST used instead of GET due to size of groupIds array and array encoding
+POST used instead of GET due to size of `groupIds` array and array encoding

 > Body parameter